yograterol/config-sci/README.md

 How use
 --------

-First install from pip
+First: install from pip

 ```text
 pip install config-sci
 ```

-Second execute the command console (In the project root path)
+Second: execute the command (In the project's root path)

 ```text
 $ config-sci